 When difficult transitions occur, employees tend to react differently - sometimes in anger, sadness or panic.
 As a transparent leader, you must stand strong by you or your company's choices and be firm about any decision that you make.
 For example, layoffs are never easy, but they might be necessary during a company-wide recession.
 Don't draw out the headcount-reduction process, but don't waver on your resolve either.

+Check out our course "Leading with Heart: How to Build Effective Teams" to learn more about being a transparent and effective leader.
 At ProSolutions Training, we offer online CDA training for interested professionals wishing to gain more knowledge about their field.
 Contact us today to learn more!